Jenna’s Law Helps Prevent Permanent Brain Injury

 Safety should be the first priority for any coach or parent, but brain injuries can be difficult to recognize.
 Further, studies have shown that the effects of sustaining a second concussion before the first is allowed to heal can lead to serious, long-term brain injury.
 Max Conradt sustained multiple concussions and now he must live in a long-term care facility for the rest of his life.
 While Max’s injury is not typical, his story shows us the importance of monitoring kids with concussions so more serious injuries are prevented.

 Concussion Education and Protocols

-To prevent another needless tragedy from happening, Jenna’s Law sets out specific requirements for leagues, youth sports coaches, parents and children participating in nonschool athletic teams.
-Leagues are required to develop concussion education material for coaches and parents.
+To prevent another needless tragedy from happening, Jenna’s Law sets out specific requirements for leagues, youth sports coaches, parents and children participating in non-school athletic teams.
+Leagues are required to develop concussion education materials for coaches and parents.
 Coaches must take a free online concussion education course and follow certain protocols in the event that a concussion is suspected.
 These include:

 - Immediately taking the player out of the game

 - Getting the player checked out by an appropriate medical professional

 - Not allowing that concussed player to return to play until he or she has been cleared by a medical professional